DiddiLeija/DiddiLeija.github.io/kofi.md

 Have you joined my Discord server?
 If not, you'll find more info [here](find_me#discord).
 If you've already joined, and give me a tip, you'll get a special role!
-And also, you'll gain access to special channels (for example, a polls channel).
+And also, you'll gain access to special channels (for example, a WIPs channel).

 Learn more about claiming this reward [here](https://help.ko-fi.com/hc/en-us/articles/8664701197073-How-Do-I-Join-a-Creator-s-Discord-Server-).